-12 Offline and online the cluster resource and verify that the Print Manager and Driver Store load.

-- 13 Create a printer to test that the service is working. - 14 Follow the instructions in "Migrating iPrint from NetWare or OES 2 Linux to OES 2 SP3 Linux" in the OES 2 SP3: Migration Tool Administration Guide.
+- 12 Offline and online the cluster resource and verify that the Print Manager and Driver Store load. - 13 Create a printer to test that the service is working. - 14 Follow the instructions in "Migrating iPrint to OES 2015 SP1" in the OES 2015 SP1: Migration Tool Administration Guide.

-IMPORTANT: When you authenticate to the source and target servers, use the IP address of the source Novell Cluster ServicesTM iPrint resource (secondary IP) and the IP address of the target Novell Cluster Services iPrint resource (secondary IP).
+IMPORTANT: When you authenticate to the source and target servers, use the IP address of the source Novell Cluster Services iPrint resource (secondary IP) and the IP address of the target Novell Cluster Services iPrint resource (secondary IP).